Washington (WA) has the

 18th highest rent in the country out of 56 states and territories.
 The Fair Market Rent in Washington

 Seattle-Bellevue, WA HUD Metro FMR Area.

-For FY 2018, the Seattle-Bellevue, WA HUD Metro FMR Area (Snohomish County) rent for a studio or efficiency is $1,108 per month and $2,617 per month to rent a house or an apartment with 4 bedrooms.
+For FY 2018, the Seattle-Bellevue, WA HUD Metro FMR Area (King County) rent for a studio or efficiency is $1,108 per month and $2,617 per month to rent a house or an apartment with 4 bedrooms.

 The average Fair Market Rent for a 2-bedroom home in Washington is $922 per month.

 Approximately 15% of Americans qualify for some level of housing assistance.
 The population in

 Washington is around 6,724,540 people.
 So, there are around 1,008,681 people in Washington who could be receiving housing benefits from the HUD.

 Click on your region in the list below or on the map to see a more detailed break down of rental prices.

 Fair Market Rent is determined each fiscal year by the HUD and is used to set payment standards for federal housing assistance programs in Washington.